idealius/transpose_covid_timeseries/readme.md

 Lat and Lon are taken from the first unique country / state which may be an undesirable region / county's lattitude and longitude

 ### Potential Enhancements
-Add saving rates and totals to each case/death output file
+Add saving rates and totals to each case/death output file (9/19/20 I decided to just duplicate the scripts because it seemed more timely)

 Add scripts for county (not count**r**y) rate conversion / transposing